-Acquisition of Mindspeed Technologies, Inc.-On December 18, 2013, MACOM completed the acquisition of Mindspeed Technologies, Inc. (Mindspeed), a supplier of semiconductor solutions for communications infrastructure applications (Mindspeed Acquisition).
-MACOM acquired Mindspeed to further its expansion into high-performance analog products.
+Acquisition of Mindspeed Technologies, Inc.-On December 18, 2013, MACOM completed the acquisition of Mindspeed Technologies, Inc. (Mindspeed), a supplier of high performance analog products (Mindspeed Acquisition).
+MACOM acquired Mindspeed to further its expansion into new products and applications.

 MACOM completed the Mindspeed Acquisition through a cash tender offer (Offer) by Micro Merger Sub, Inc. (Merger Sub), a wholly-owned subsidiary of MACOM, for all of the outstanding shares of common stock, par value \$0.01 per share, of Mindspeed (Shares) at a purchase price of \$5.05 per share, net to the seller in cash, without interest, less any applicable withholding taxes (Offer Price).
 Immediately following the Offer, Merger Sub merged with and into Mindspeed, with Mindspeed surviving as a wholly-owned subsidiary of MACOM.
 At the effective time of the merger, each Share not acquired in the Offer (other than shares held by MACOM, Merger Sub and Mindspeed, and shares of restricted stock assumed by MACOM in the merger) was converted into the right to receive the Offer Price.
-MACOM funded the Mindspeed Acquisition through the use of available cash and borrowings under its revolving credit facility (see Note 6).
-The aggregate purchase price for the Shares, net of cash acquired, was \$232.0 million and MACOM assumed \$80.4 million of liabilities and incurred costs of \$4.5 million expensed in the six months ended April 4, 2014.
+MACOM funded the Mindspeed Acquisition through the use of available cash and debt (see Note 6).
+The aggregate purchase price for the Shares, net of cash acquired, was \$232.0 million and MACOM assumed \$80.4 million of liabilities and incurred costs of \$4.5 million expensed in the nine months ended July 4, 2014.